RunpengLuo/RunpengLuo/README.md

-- 👋 Hi, I’m @RunpengLuo, an undergraduate student studying computer science at The Australian National University
+- 👋 Hi, I’m @RunpengLuo, an 2024 Fall incoming Ph.D student at the Department of Computer Science, Princeton University.
+- 👨‍🎓 I finished my undergraduate studies at the College of Engineering, Computing, and Cybernetics, Australian National University.
+- 🌎 I come from China and currently at Australia.
-- 👀 I’m interested in system&architecture and algorithm design&application.
+- 👀 I’m generally interested in algorithm development on solving problems arises in computational biology and making program run faster via parallelism.
-- 🌱 I’m currently learning and doing research in the field of computational genomics, specific to genome assembly and haplotype phasing algorithms
+- 🌱 I’m currently doing research in computational genomics, specific to genome assembly and haplotype phasing algorithms.
-- 📫 How to reach me john.luo@anu.edu.au
+- 📫 How to reach me john.luo@anu.edu.au.

 <!---
 RunpengLuo/RunpengLuo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.